ethereum-optimism/optimism-starter/README.md

 # Attestation station

-This starkit comes preloaded with tools for working with the attestation station!
+This starterkit comes preloaded with tools for working with the attestation station!
 To learn more check out [attestation-station.md](/attestation-station.md)

 # Alternatives